Transport in Europe: Rail transport

 Powered rail transport began in England in the early 19th century with the invention of the speed train.
-The modern European rail network spans the entire continent and provides movement of passengers and freight.
+The modern European rail network spans almost the entire continent, with the exception of Andorra, Cyprus, Iceland, Malta, and San Marino.
+It provides movement of passengers and freight.
 There are significant high-speed rail passenger networks, such as the TGV in France and the LAV in Spain.
 The Channel Tunnel connects the United Kingdom with France and thus the whole of the European rail system, and it was called one of the seven wonders of the modern world by the American Society of Civil Engineers.
+The longest railway tunnel in the world, the Gotthard Base Tunnel, crosses the Alps in Switzerland.

 Various method of rail electrification are used as well as much unelectrified track.
+Multi system locomotives and EMUs allow for cross-border services.
 Standard gauge is widespread in Central and Western Europe, Russian gauge predominates in parts of Eastern Europe, and mainline services on the Iberian Peninsula and the island of Ireland use the rarer Iberian gauge and Irish gauge, respectively.
+In mountainous areas, narrow-gauge railways are common.
 The European Rail Traffic Management System is an EU initiative to create a Europe-wide standard for train signalling.

 Rail infrastructure, freight transport and passenger services are provided by a combination of local and national governments and private companies.
 Passenger ticketing varies from country to country and service to service.
 The Eurail Pass, a rail pass for 18 European countries, is available only for persons who do not live in Europe, Morocco, Algeria or Tunisia.
-Inter Rail passes allow multi-journey travel around Europe for people living in Europe and surrounding countries.
+Interrail passes allow multi-journey travel around Europe for people living in Europe and surrounding countries.

+Rail transport in Europe has diverse technological standards, operating concepts, and infrastructures.
+Common features are the widespread use of standard-gauge rail, high operational safety and a high proportion of electrification.
+Electrified railway networks in Europe operate at many different voltages, both AC and DC, varying from 750 to 25,000 volts, and signaling systems vary from country to country, complicating cross-border traffic.